 Comptroller Diamond graduated from the University of Florida with a degree in accounting and is a Florida Certified Public Accountant.
 He also graduated with honors from the University of Florida College of Law.
 He paid for his law school education by starting and operating his own CPA business while he was in law school.

 Phil lives in Orlando with his wife, Linda.
-They have lived in Orange County for thirty years and have a son and a daughter.
+They have lived in Orange County for over thirty years and have a son and a daughter.
 The kids have grown up attending Orange County Public Schools (Boone High School and Blankner K-8).
-The family also includes two Great Pyrenees dogs (brothers) that they rescued along with an adopted cat and rabbit.
-They are long time members of First United Methodist Church of Orlando.
-You can read more about Phil below on this page
+The family also includes two Great Pyrenees dogs (brothers) that they rescued along with an adopted cat.
+They are long time members of First United Methodist Church of Orlando, where Phil serves on the board of trustees.
+You can read more about Phil below on this page.

 Community and Professional Service: